11 tastiest types of South American street food to get your tastebuds in a tango

 Anticuchos in Bolivia

-Although native to Peru, the tastiest places we had this were street stalls in Bolivia.
-This is typically strips of grilled beef heart covered in an amazing gravy-like sauce and served up with potatoes.
+Although arguably native to Peru, the tastiest places we tried anticuchos were all at street food stalls in Bolivia.
+This is typically made up of strips of grilled beef heart covered in an amazing gravy-like sauce and served up with potatoes.
 Don’t be put off by the ingredients list; this dish is delish!

 Beef steak in Argentina & Brazil